-- Configure privacy and GPS settings for your social media platforms to control information sharing
+- Configure privacy and GPS/location settings for your social media platforms to control information sharing

 - Consent should be treated same way, both offline and online for all purposes.

-- Use message applications with end- to- end encryption.
+- Use message applications that have end- to- end encryption.

-- Use a Virtual Private Network (VPN) if required or you may use Browse in incognito or private mode.
+- Use a Virtual Private Network or incognito or private mode when needed.

 - Stick to facts, avoid opinions that could be construed as facts.

 - Don’t retweet or like or report to someone else’s potential defamatory material.

 - Fact-check information before sharing any news or information online, make sure to fact-check it from reliable sources.